NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If there are multiple unvented attics, they must all have the same value.

-If the dwelling unit has a vented attic, attic ventilation information can be optionally entered in ``/HPXML/Building/BuildingDetails/Enclosure/Attics/Attic[AtticType/Attic[Vented="true"]]/VentilationRate``.
+If the dwelling unit has a vented attic, additional information is entered in ``/HPXML/Building/BuildingDetails/Enclosure/Attics/Attic[AtticType/Attic[Vented="true"]]/VentilationRate``.

   =================  ======  =====  ===========  ========  ==========  ==========================
   Element            Type    Units  Constraints  Required  Default     Notes